May each year is set aside as Honey Month – a month long celebration of honey.

 2019 Apimondia was held in September in Montreal, Quebec, Canada where 5,500 participants attended, 320 scientific and general beekeeping lectures were presented as well an an extensive ApiExpo where beekeeping manufacturers, scientific companies and researchers showcased the latest and best in all things beekeeping from around the world.
 A number of QBA members and other Australian beekeepers attend each Apimondia and 2019 was no exception.

-Apimondia information (Congress), including 2019 reports and presentations given, are available on the 2019 website.
+2019 Apimondia information, including reports and presentations given, are available on the 2019 website.

 Australian Pollinator Week